6 Ways Your Cell Phone Is Affecting your Health

 Looking down at your cell phone for an extended period of time puts a lot of strain on your neck.
 The reason for the strain is that every time you put your head in a forward posture, it increases the weight of the head on your spine by 4.5 kg.

-This can result to headaches, neck pain, shoulder and arm pain.
+This can result in headaches, neck pain, and shoulder and arm pain.
 Text neck can be avoided by straightening your posture and raising your phone to eye level.